akos0511/EasyInstallerSimply/README.md

 Useful Discord servers for Builds that are in the EasyInstaller.exe:

-Neo Mods (Used to play events past 16.00): https://discord.gg/n9MAV7HZUk
+Neo Mods (Used to play events past 16.00): [Neonite Mods Discord Server](https://discord.gg/n9MAV7HZUk)

-Era (Used to play Fortnite builds ranging from 2.5 to 12.41 (Subject to change)): https://discord.gg/Erafn
+Era (Used to play Fortnite builds ranging from 2.5 to 12.41 (Subject to change)): [Era Discord Server](https://discord.gg/Erafn)

-Rift (Used to play Fortnite builds ranging from 1.7.2 - 15.50): https://discord.gg/Riftfn
+Rift (Used to play Fortnite builds ranging from 1.7.2 - 15.50): [Rift Discord Server](https://discord.gg/Riftfn)